-The 2024 budget for salaries and benefits is estimated at \$285.1 million, an \$18.0 million increase from the 2023 level.
-Included within this total is the full-year cost impact of new positions proposed for 2023 (approximately \$5.0 million), \$1.4 million for 20 additional regional specialists positions expected for 2024, \$1.0 million to convert five existing ONES analyst positions to permanent staff positions, \$125,000 for an additional Ombudsman position, estimated merit and locality pay increases consistent with the CBA (approximately \$7.4 million), and associated increases in benefits for all employees (approximately \$3.1 million).
+The 2024 budget request for salaries and benefits is estimated at \$285.7 million, an \$18.5 million increase from the 2023 level.
+Included within this total is the full-year cost impact of new positions proposed for 2023 (approximately \$5.3 million), \$1.4 million for 17 additional regional specialists positions expected for 2024, \$1.0 million to convert four existing ONES analyst positions to permanent staff positions, \$125,000 for an additional Ombudsman position, merit and locality pay increases consistent with the CBA (approximately \$7.4 million), and associated increases in benefits for all employees (approximately \$3.3 million).